Chapter 5:

 Matthew 5:39-44

-However, I say to you: Do not resist him that is wicked; but whoever slaps you on your right cheek, turn the other also to him.
-And if a person wants to go to court with you and get possession of your inner garment, let your outer garment also go to him; and if someone under authority impresses you into service for a mile, go with him two miles.
-Give to the one asking you, and do not turn away from one that wants to borrow from you [without interest].
-"You heard that it was said, 'You must love your neighbor and hate your enemy.'
-However, I say to you: Continue to love your enemies and to pray for those persecuting you.
+However, I say to you: Do not resist the one who is wicked, but whoever slaps you on your right cheek, turn the other also to him.
+And if a person wants to take you to court and get possession of your inner garment, let him also have your outer garment; and if someone in authority compels you into service for a mile, go with him two miles.
+Give to the one asking you, and do not turn away from one who wants to borrow from you [without interest].
+You heard that it was said: 'You must love your neighbor and hate your enemy.'
+However, I say to you: Continue to love your enemies and to pray for those who persecute you.

 Matthew 6:19-34